nermeenwageh10/Leetcode-Solutions/Beginner level/README.md

 </p>

 # Programming Language  :
-  - Choose Your Comfortable Language you want to solve by it .
+  - Choose Your Comfortable Language you want to solve by.
 # What do you want to know to start solving :
   -Variables
   -Strings